-"Please!" she sobbed, as hysterical tears clotted in her throat.
-And she continued to cling to the girl, clutching her to her breast as she rocked back and forth on her knees amid her sobbing pleas that could not be controlled.
+"Please!"
+Hysterical tears clotted in her throat.
+She clutched the girl her to her breast, rocking on her knees amid sobbing pleas that could not be controlled.

-And it was in this state that Erik had found her.
-When his hand fell on her shoulder, Christine started from her position, looking up enough to allow Erik a clear understanding of the circumstances.
+And it was in this state that Erik found her.
+When his hand fell on her shoulder, Christine started, looking up enough to allow Erik a clear understanding of the circumstances.
 He lowered himself by Christine's side and gently separated her from the child.
 Christine watched him closely as he put a hand to the girl's neck for only a moment.

 "Christine, she is dead."

 "No!"
 Christine pulled the girl back to herself, resuming her efforts to awaken her.
 "She can't be dead!
 Look at her face!
 Look at her.
 She is so young.
 So full of life…"

 Erik once again carefully removed the girl from Christine's clutching arms.
 "She is quite dead, my dear."
 He lifted the child and stood.

 "But…No… How?"
 Christine remained on the ground, wiping pathetically at tears in her eyes.